container-job-runner/container-job-runner.github.io/_posts/quick-start/local-jobs/2020-09-14-3-starting-jobs.md

 .git
 .gitignore
 ```
- The format for this file is the same as the format for an rsync include file.
+ The format for this file is the same as the format for an rsync exclude file.

 ## A Convenient Shorthand